The total gain or loss (as a percentage) that an investment realises over a given time period.

 A company or fund in the UK that invests in other companies and is permitted to adjust the number of shares in issues on a daily basis.

-A portfolio holding an excess amount of a particular security (or sector or region) compared to the security’s weight in the benchmark portfolio.
-(See also underweight.)
+Holding an excess amount of a particular security (or sector or region) compared to the security’s weight in the benchmark portfolio.

-A style of investment management in which the trust’s portfolio mirrors its benchmark.
+A style of investment management in which a portfolio mirrors its benchmark through the purchase of securities that constitute the benchmark.

-A Public Limited Company in the UK is a company limited by shares and having an authorised share capital of not less than £50,000.
+A Public Limited Company in the UK is a limited liability company, offering shares to the public and having an authorised share capital of at least £50,000.

 The collection of investments held by an investor or a trust.

-When shares of an investment trust trade at a price above their net asset value, they are unsaid to trade at a premium.
+When shares of an investment trust trade at a price above their net asset value, they are said to trade at a premium.

 A real estate investment regarded as the best in its class and location.

-Investment in firms not listed on a stock exchange.
-Investors (which can include Investment Trusts or other funds) directly invest in private companies and then own a share of that company.
-Investors can also buyout public companies which results in the delisting of public equity.
+Alternative investment in firms not listed on a stock exchange.
+Investors (which can include investment trusts or other funds) directly invest in private companies and then own a share of that company.
+Investors can also buy out public companies, which results in the delisting of public equity.

 A document required by law to be published on the occasion of an issue of shares or fixed interest securities to the public.
 A prospectus gives details of the company and the issue.

-Increasing the supply of money in a national economy by buying government (or other) securities from the market in order to promote greater lending and increased liquidity.
+A form of monetary policy by a central bank, which increases the supply of money in an economy by buying government (or other) securities from the open market in order to promote greater lending and increased liquidity, thus encouraging spending.

 A group containing 25% of the total.
-Trusts are often ranked by their quartile performance; a top-quartile fund has outperformed at least 75% of its peers.
+A top-quartile fund has outperformed at least 75% of its peers.

 The amount by which an investment may change due to a combination of capital growth and/or interest/dividend income.
 This is normally expressed as a percentage.